LLM-Guided Search for Deletion-Correcting Codes: Hyperparameter optimization

-We perform independent grid searches over the evolutionary search hyperparameters initial temperature \( T \), sampling period \( P \) and the number of functions \( R \) stored before an island reset, using the best-performing LLM hyperparameters from Table~\ref{best:config}.
-Performance is measured as a binary outcome: success or failure in finding an optimal priority function that constructs a maximum independent set for all evaluation inputs \( n \in [6,11] \) with \( s = 1 \), where the maximum is known.
-Each evolutionary search run is evaluated after generating 400K priority functions or stops early if an optimal function is found and 20K additional ones are generated.
+For StarCoder2-15B, we tune all three evolutionary search hyperparameters via grid search on the single-deletion-correcting code search ($s = 1$, $n \in [6, 11]$), using the best-performing LLM hyperparameters from Appendix~\ref{grid:LLM:search}.
+We measure performance as a binary outcome: whether or not we find a priority function that constructs optimal code sizes on all search instances.
+Each run runs for 400K iterations or stops early if such a function is found.

-Table~\ref{table:temp} summarizes the results for initial temperatures \( T \in \{0.05, 0.1, 0.3, 0.5, 1\} \) with a fixed sampling period of \( P = 30K \) and \( R = 1.2K \) functions stored before a reset.
-An optimal priority function is found only when the temperature is set to \( T = 0.1 \).
-Figure \ref{grid:temp} shows the evolutionary search trajectories, plotting the highest score assigned to priority functions across all clusters and islands as new functions are processed.
-With \( T = 0.1 \), an optimal function (shown in Figure~\ref{first:found}) is found after approximately 115,850 processed functions, with 20.7\% of generated functions stored at the end of the search.
-When the temperature is set to \( T = 0.05 \), \( 0.3 \), \( 0.5 \), or \( 1 \), the percentages of stored functions are 18.6\%, 19.3\%, 12.0\%, and 10.0\%, respectively.
-Across all configurations, only a small fraction of generated functions is stored, with many failed executions.
+For initial temperatures $T \in \{0.05, 0.1, 0.3, 0.5, 1\}$ with fixed sampling period $P = 30K$ and $R = 1.2K$ functions stored before a reset, we find a priority function that constructs optimal code sizes on all search instances only when $T = 0.1$.
+With $T = 0.1$, we find such a function after $\sim$116K iterations, with 20.7\% of generated functions stored at the end of the search.
+When $T = 0.05$, $0.3$, $0.5$, or $1$, the percentages of stored functions are 18.6\%, 19.3\%, 12.0\%, and 10.0\%, respectively.

-Table~\ref{table:period} summarizes the results for sampling periods \( P \in \{5K, 10K, 30K, 50K, 100K\} \), with a fixed temperature of \( T = 0.1 \) and \( R = 1.2K \) functions stored before a reset.
-Adjusting the sampling period does not improve performance beyond the configuration with \( P = 30K \) in the grid search over temperature.
-Figure~\ref{grid:period} shows the evolutionary trajectories for different sampling periods.
-With \( P = 5K \), an optimal priority function is found after 193,815 processed functions, with 18.1\% stored at termination.
-With \( P = 50K \), an optimal function is found after 132,499 processed functions, with 23.0\% stored.
-When the sampling period is set to \( P = 10K \) or \( P = 100K \), no optimal function is found after 400K processed functions, and the fractions of stored functions are 13.0\% and 19.8\%, respectively.
+For sampling periods $P \in \{5K, 10K, 30K, 50K, 100K\}$, with $T = 0.1$ and $R = 1.2K$, adjusting the sampling period does not improve performance beyond $P = 30K$.
+With $P = 5K$, we find a priority function that constructs optimal code sizes on all search instances after $\sim$194K iterations, with 18.1\% stored at the end of the search.
+With $P = 50K$, we find such a function after $\sim$132K iterations, with 23.0\% stored.
+When $P = 10K$ or $P = 100K$, we do not find such a function after 400K iterations, with 13.0\% and 19.8\% stored, respectively.